Emersonl33/Emersonl33/README.md

 ### Hello!
 I'm Emerson👋
 ##

-- I’m a Software Engineer.
+- I’m a Quality Assurance Engineer.

 - I'm into Science, Physics, Coding and other nerd stuff!

 - I've been developing projects using Java, Kotlin, AWS and other fun technologies!

-- I'm Dedicated to producing high-quality code that meets the needs of users and clients.

 ##
 <div align="flex-start">